gonmpr/modAi/README.md

 Personal project made to **experiment with agent-like behavior**, function calling, and iterative prompting using the **Google Gemini API**.

-This is not meant to be a robust CLI tool or a general-purpose assistant **MUST NOT BE USED IF YOU DON'T KNOW WHAT YOU DOING**
+This is not meant to be a robust CLI tool or a general-purpose assistant, **MUST NOT BE USED IF YOU DON'T KNOW WHAT YOU DOING**.
 It exists mainly as a playground to explore how tool calls, system prompts, and feedback loops behave.

 ## What it is